Kintyre/ksconf/docs/source/dyn/cli.rst

       --user USER           Login username Splunkd.
 Default: admin --pass PASSWORD       Login password Splunkd.
 Default: changeme -k, --insecure        Disable SSL cert validation.
+      --token TOKEN         Use an existing session token instead of using a username and password to login.
       --app APP             Set the namespace (app name) for the endpoint --owner OWNER         Set the user who owns the content.
 The default of 'nobody' works well for app-level sharing.